 Tea/coffee are served in the Church hall after the service.
 Please come and join us!

-The Sacrament of Holy Communion is celebrated on the last Sunday of January and June (morning only), April and October (morning and evening), and on Maundy Thursday.
+The Sacrament of Holy Communion is celebrated on the last Sunday of January and June (morning only), April and October (morning ), and on Maundy Thursday.
 The Table of our Lord Jesus Christ is open to all who are in communion with the universal Church.
 We therefore invite members of any branch of the Church who love the Lord Jesus Christ in sincerity to join with us in this holy fellowship.

 Easter: Evening services are held every evening of Holy Week with a family service on Easter Sunday, preceded by an open-air service in Brodie Park in the parish.